jbc-cp/csc202-assignments/projects/3/ass3a.md

   of each character in the string.
 Use an array data structure of size 256 for counting the occurrences of characters.
-This will provide efficient access to a given position in the list.
+This will provide efficient access to a given position in the array.
 You can use the Python `ord` function to map characters (or, more precisely, strings of length one) to numeric values.
 You should discard all values larger than 255.
   (These numbers will then be ASCII codes.)
-  This function should return the 256 item list with the counts of occurrences.
+  This function should return the 256 item array with the counts of occurrences.
 There can be issues with extra characters in some systems.
   * Suppose the file to be encoded contained:	ddddddddddddddddccccccccbbbbaaff